kvasnica/matwebsocks/README.md

 hello from Matlab
 ```

-Note that Matlab has some issues with self-signed SSL certificates see [this discussion](https://www.mathworks.com/matlabcentral/answers/92506-how-can-i-configure-matlab-to-allow-access-to-self-signed-https-servers).
+Note that Matlab has some issues with self-signed SSL certificates.
+For more information, see [this discussion](https://www.mathworks.com/matlabcentral/answers/92506-how-can-i-configure-matlab-to-allow-access-to-self-signed-https-servers).
 Let's Encrypt certificates are supported (I think) from R2018b onwards.

 ## More comfortable usage